'Just Another Girl on the I.R.T.' (1993) by Leslie Harris

 Amy Jellicoe is impossible to like because she's an adult and still makes horrible, narcissism-fueled decisions and refuses to believe that they could lead to a bad outcome.
 She's in her forties and should know better.
 I don't think it's impossible to like Chantel because she's young and her pregnancy seems like the first big life obstacle she's personally experienced.

-Other critics have mentioned that they don't understand how the confident, strong girl from the first half of the movie could have been conned so easily into having unprotected sex with a guy she barely knows and then become paralyzed by unexpected pregnancy.
+Other critics have mentioned that they don't understand how the confident, strong girl from the first half of the movie could have been so easily conned into having unprotected sex with a guy she barely knows and then succumbing to an unexpected pregnancy.
 Vincent Canby at the New York Times says,

 Nothing about her pregnancy, or how she deals with it, quite matches the tough but consistently clear tone of the earlier part of the film.
 Chantel dawdles.
 In one believably crazy sequence, she takes the $500 Tyrone gives her for an abortion and goes on a shopping spree with her best friend, Natete (Ebony Jerido).
 After that, it's downhill.